Stutimp/Funding-Success-Predictor-Leveraging-Deep-Learning-to-Empower-Alphabet-Soup-s-Decisions/Report on Neural Network Model.md

 ### Overall Results Summary:
-- Performance: The model has a moderate level of accuracy, suggesting it has learned patterns from the training data that generalize to some extent to unseen data.
-However, there might still be room for improvement, especially if the application requires higher accuracy( in our case, 75% accuracy.)
+- Performance: Our models (Neural basic Model and optimization models) all have  moderate level of accuracies, suggesting it has learned patterns from the training data that generalize to some extent to unseen data.
+However, there might still be room for improvement, especially because the models are not able to achieve desired higher accuracy rate( in our case, 75% accuracy.)

 - Generalization: The loss value suggests that while the model has learned to classify to a certain degree, it's not yet optimal.
-The difference between training and test performance ( 0.7418>0.7260) indicates how our model is performing lower in test dataset compared to training dataset.
+The difference between training and test performance ( 0.7418>0.7260) in neural network model indicate how our model is performing lower in test dataset compared to training dataset.
+The accuracy score of 0.7275 and loss rate of 0.5587 also suggest the model is not performing as per our expectations.

 ### Recommendations for Improvement:
 To potentially improve upon these results or tackle the classification problem more effectively, considering a different model or architecture might be beneficial..